SuperLawyers Rising Stars

 Workplace Sex Discrimination

 If you have been treated poorly compared to coworkers of the opposite sex, you may be the victim of unlawful discrimination.
-In 2017, a Pew Research Center poll revealed that 4 out of 10 women report experiencing sex discrimination at work.

 Common examples of sex and gender discrimination in the workplace include: